hly189/pdf_checker/README.md

 PDF CHECKER:

-This program will search all the links which contain the .pdf files in the provided url and download all of them for you.
+This program will search all the links which contain the .pdf files in the provided url and download all or a selected file for you.

 You should run "run.py" file to start the program